How to Create Your Own AI Newsletter in 2 Minutes

 Frequently asked questions

-No. Every starter card ships with a working prompt, so you can send your first newsletter without changing a word.
-Prompts are there when you want to sharpen the brief—not a hurdle to starting.
+- No. The Assignment is written for you the moment you type a topic, so you can send your first newsletter without changing a word.
+Editing it is there when you want to sharpen the brief—not a hurdle to starting.

 Your inbox, your editor